cdbale/Privacy-and-Forecasting-Empirical/README.md

 Overview & Contents
 ---

 This repository contains the code and (links to) the data used to produce the results for [this paper](https://www.researchgate.net/publication/372621568_Can_We_Protect_Time_Series_Data_While_Maintaining_Accurate_Forecasts).

-`Code` contains all code files in two subdirectories (1) `Analysis`, which contains all files used to produce the results in the paper, and (2) `Exploratory`, which contains old code files no longer relevant to the project.
+This .README file outlines the computational requirements and the mapping from code files to outputs (figures and tables) in the paper.
+The `Code` directory contains all code files in two subdirectories (1) `Analysis`, which contains all files used to produce the results in the paper, and (2) `Exploratory`, which contains old code files no longer relevant to the project.
 Detailed instructions for running the code are given in the .README file in the `Code` directory.

 ---